DUNE-DAQ/oksdalgen/docs/README.md

 provided to it.

 Arguments:

-  <schema filename1> ...: the list of OKS schema files to process from `<package>/schema/<package>`.
+  `<oks schema filename1> ...`: the list of OKS schema files to process from `<package>/schema/<package>`.

- NAMESPACE: the namespace in which the generated C++ classes will be in.
+ `NAMESPACE`: the namespace in which the generated C++ classes will be in.
 Defaults to `dunedaq::<package>`

- DEP_PKGS: if a schema file you've provided as an argument itself includes a schema file (or schema files) from one or more other packages, you need to supply the names of the packages as arguments to DEP_PKGS.
+ `DEP_PKGS`: if a schema file you've provided as an argument itself includes a schema file (or schema files) from one or more other packages, you need to supply the names of the packages as arguments to DEP_PKGS.